 Molyvos Travel Guide

-Some holidaymakers have been disappointed to find Molyvos' town beach to be pebbled.
-On weekends in the summer there is a high volume of motorbike traffic that can be unpleasantly noisy.
+Some holidaymakers have been disappointed to find pebbles instead of sand on Molyvos' beach.
+Also, summer weekends can see a lot of motorbike traffic, which can be unpleasantly noisy.